 TDOT is responsible for developing statewide bike routes and maintaining maps and other information about bicycling in Tennessee.
-While there is not a statewide plan for bicycle transportation, TDOT is incorporating bicycle elements into the Statewide Long Range Multi-Modal Transportation Plan.
-A goal of the Plan is to meet alternative transportation needs and provide recreational activity.
-The Plan will include a proposal to connect various sections of the State Bicycle Route System and to connect population and activity centers.
+TDOT developed a statewide Bicycle Plan as part of its recent Long Range Multi-Modal Transportation Plan.
+A goal of the plan is to meet alternative transportation needs and provide recreational activity.
+The plan includes a proposal to connect various sections of the State Bicycle Route System and to connect population and activity centers.